 - All accident related documentation (police reports, photos, statement, bills, receipts, etc.)

-Reference your policy number or claim number on each document.
+Tip: Reference your policy number or claim number on each document.

-What to expect during the claim process:
+What to expect during the claim process

-- A Markel claims examiner will contact you shortly after receiving your claim.
+- A Markel Specialty claims examiner will contact you shortly after receiving your claim.
 If your claim is reported after hours or on a holiday, you will be contacted on the following business day.

 - Your claims examiner will explain applicable coverage(s), any applicable deductible(s), and the claim process.